John-D-4/design-patterns/design-patterns/pattern1.md

-# RF pattern draft
+# toaster pattern draft
 ## Decision Support Questions
- - What frequencies, bandwidths, rates, modulations, wavelengths are defined by a given protocol?
- - What protocols are normally found at a given frequency?
- - What attribute measurements are required to identify a given protocol?
+- what is toaster
+- what does it do
+- how does it do it

 ## classes sketched out
-### Wave Properties (quality, determinable)
+### Properties (quality, determinable)
- - Wavelength
- - Frequency
- - Amplitude
- - Polarity

-### Signal properties:
- - Rate
- - Bandwidth
- - Modulation
- - Encoding

-### Protocol properties:
- - Bands
- - Rates
- - Frequencies
- - Frequency changes

-### Radio components:
- - Antenna
- - Tuner
+ - input
- - Detector
+ - output
- - Amplifier
+ - process

 ### Material entities:
- - Radio components
+ - toaster components

 ### Immaterial entities:
- - radio waves
+ - heat waves

 ### Qualities:
  - Properties listed

 ### Processes:
- - Act of transmission
- - Act of reception
+ - Act of toasting

 ### Realizable entity:
- - Signal
+ -

 ### Immaterial entities?:
- - Space
- - Carrier wave
+ -

 ### Temporal Region:
- - Propagation time
+ - toasting time
- - Reception
- - Transmission

 ### Generically dependent continuant:
  - Also the properties, ugh... time to try out more specific relation types